Neotrium Bio-Architecture

-Two scores, two stories.
+Three scores, three stories.
+Your Genetic Gift Score (34/100) is the hand dealt in your favour — resilient recovery, deep-empath leadership, and a metabolism that is ageing you backwards.
 Your Genetic Risk Score (38/100) shows the cards you were dealt — moderate hormonal, bone, and iron predispositions.
 Your PhenoAge of 30.0 years tells us how those cards are being played: blood panel says you're aging 4 full years SLOWER than your birth certificate.
 Your DNA loaded a few risks, but lifestyle is suppressing them — this is what "DNA is not destiny" looks like in numbers.
 The optimization opportunity: iron, bone density, estrogen metabolism, and locking your evening chronotype rhythm against the morning-tyrant culture.

 Hormonal & Repro